 One of my children did not have the whooping cough vaccine although if I had been asked I would have said to give it to her.
 She had the disease instead and it was very unpleasant.
 The classical illness can last 4 to 8 weeks.

 Meningitis C Vaccine

 Meningitis C, a strain of Neisseria meningitidis or the meningococcus, is the most feared form of meningitis.
-It has gained particular notoriety for attacking young people in their early days away at university.
+It is notorious for attacking young people in their early days away at university.
 The symptoms of headache and dislike of light may be attributed to a hangover, but it is a potentially lethal condition.

 The Meningitis C vaccine was introduced to the UK in November 1999 but in the summer of 2000 the media reported deaths linked to the vaccine.
 A thorough investigation revealed that of the 12 deaths, seven were from sudden infant death syndrome (SIDS) and the rest were from other fatal infections.
 None was attributable to the vaccine.

 There has been a 75% reduction in confirmed cases of meningitis C in the first target age groups (15-17 years olds and under a year old).
 Deaths from the infection have also reduced dramatically.
 Before 1999, about 78 children a year died of the infection.
 By 2008 it was possible to announce that there had been no deaths from the infection in the past year.
 It is estimated that meningitis C vaccination has saved 500 lives since 2000 and the pneumococcal vaccine, introduced in 2006, has prevented 470 deaths or serious illness in young children.9Meningitis C deaths cut to zero